Amitabh Shukla

-Amitabh Shukla is an Indian film editor, working in Bollywood, most known for his work in films like Chakh De!
+Amitabh Shukla is an Indian film editor who works in Hindi Cinema.
+He is most known for his work in films like Chak De!
 India, Krrish, Holiday and Chalte Chalte.
-He was awarded the Filmfare Award for Best Editing in the year 2007 for his work in the film Chak De!
+He was awarded the Filmfare Award for Best Editing in the 2007 for his work in Chak De!
 India.

 Early life and career

-Born in Lucknow, he did a masters in Business Management from Xavier Institute of Management, Bhubaneswar majoring in finance and systems.
-Owing to a deep interest in filmmaking and video editing he further went to the prestigious Film and Television Institute of India, Pune from where he graduated in the year 1998.
+Born in Lucknow, Shukla did a masters in Business Management from Xavier Institute of Management, Bhubaneswar majoring in finance and systems.
+He then went to the prestigious Film and Television Institute of India, Pune, from where he graduated in 1998.
 His first major film was Shah Rukh Khan's Chalte Chalte which was released in the year 2003.